mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - India's broadcasting ministry secures power to regulate streaming services, online content
+  - Molotov launches free ad-supported streaming service Mango
      <hr/>

-      - *India’s Ministry of Information and Broadcasting, which oversees programs beamed on television and theatres in the country, will now also regulate policies for streaming platforms and digital news outlets in a move that is widely believed to kickstart an era …*
+      - *French startup Molotov provides a TV streaming service in France that replaces the traditional set-top box.
+You can access live TV, subscribe to premium channels, watch content after they air and record content in the cloud.
+Today, the company is launching a …*

-  - E-commerce startup Heroes raises $65M in equity and debt to become the Thrasio of Europe
+  - SentinelOne, an AI-based endpoint security firm, confirms $267M raise on a $3.1B valuation
       <hr/>

-      - *Heroes, a European e-commerce business operating a similar model to unicorn Thrasio in the U.S. — with a strategy of acquiring and scaling high performing Amazon businesses — has raised $65 million in funding round.
-The round — a mixture of equity financing a…*
+      - *This year, more than ever before because of the Covid-19 pandemic, huge droves of workers and consumers have been turning to the internet to communicate, get things done, and entertain themselves.
+That has created a huge bonanza for cybercriminals, but also c…*

-  - ByteDance asks federal appeals court to vacate U.S. order forcing it to sell TikTok
+  - Seedcamp raises £78M for its fifth fund
       <hr/>

-      - *In a new filing, TikTok’s parent company ByteDance asked the federal appeals court to vacate the United States government order forcing it to sell the app’s American operations.
-President Donald Trump issued an order in August requiring ByteDance to sell TikT…*
+      - *European pre-seed and seed-stage VC Seedcamp has reached £78M in the first and final close of its fifth fund, ‘Seedcamp V’, its largest to date.
+The round was backed by investors including British Patient Capital, Legal & General, TIFF, LGT, Vintage IP, Isome…*

-  - Chan Zuckerberg Initiative faces racial discrimination allegations from former employee
+  - Carlos Gonzalez-Cadenas, angel investor and COO of GoCardless, is joining Index as partner
       <hr/>

-      - *Ray Holgado, a former employee of the Chan Zuckerberg Initiative, recently filed a racial discrimination complaint with the California Department of Fair Employment and Housing.
-Holgado, who is Black, worked at CZI from September 2018 through August 2020.
-“De…*
+      - *Index Ventures, the London and San Francisco-headquartered venture capital firm that primarily invests in Europe and the U.S., has recruited its latest investment partner.
+Carlos Gonzalez-Cadenas, who is currently the COO of London-based fintech GoCardless an…*

-  - Josh.ai launches a 'nearly invisible' Amazon Echo competitor that's the size of a coin
+  - India's broadcasting ministry secures power to regulate streaming services, online content
       <hr/>

-       - *In the past several weeks we’ve seen refreshes and product expansions from about every facet of the smart home virtual assistant world.
-Apple launched the HomePod Mini, Google offered a long-overdue refresh of the Google Home, and Amazon found even more speak…*
+       - *India’s Ministry of Information and Broadcasting, which oversees programs beamed on television and theatres in the country, will now also regulate policies for streaming platforms and digital news outlets in a move that is widely believed to kickstart an era …*